AkosuaA/LoanInc_Mobile/README.md

 ### Direct Setup

 After cloning the repository, run `npm install` from the root of the directory.
 This will install all the project dependencies.
+In the secrets.js file set the api url
 After that, set up and run your emulator.
 Once your emulator is up, run `npx react-native start` to start Metro bundler After, run `npx react-native run-android` to run the application.